caopulan/GANInverter/README.md

 1. Image Embedding method to attain latent codes;
 2. Result Refinement method to improve performance.

-We conduct a uniform inversion process, which can easily combine two methods. **Users can try any combination of methods, not limited to those employed by the original authors.** For example, GANInverter make it possible to connect ReStyle with HyperStyle by ```--embed_mode restyle --refinement_mode hyperstyle``` or PTI + e4e by `--embed_mode e4e --refinement_mode pti`.
+We conduct a uniform inversion process, which can easily combine two methods. **Users can try any combination of methods, not limited to those employed by the original authors.** For example, GANInverter make it possible to connect ReStyle with HyperStyle by ```--embed_mode restyle --refine_mode hyperstyle``` or PTI + e4e by `--embed_mode e4e --refine_mode pti`.

 For example:

-- e4e: `--embed_mode e4e --refinement_mode None`
+- e4e: `--embed_mode e4e --refine_mode None`
-- HFGI + e4e: `--embed_mode e4e --refinement_mode HFGI`
+- HFGI + e4e: `--embed_mode e4e --refine_mode HFGI`
-- DHR + saved codes: `--embed_mode code --refinement_mode dhr --code_path /path/to/code/xxxx.pt`
+- DHR + saved codes: `--embed_mode code --refine_mode dhr --code_path /path/to/code/xxxx.pt`

 **Supported methods:**